 Do I get any reports back from CFSS which show the test results?

 Yes, CFSS provides you with reports that show test results for each camera / lens combination and also enhanced test reports if you had purchased them in addition to your chosen package.
-All test reports and results are saved to a USB stick which is included with your returned focus calibrated equipment.
+All test reports and results are saved and sent to you via a Dropbox/email link.

 What are CFSS hours of business?